What are the rules on masks in the Canary Islands?

 Remember that these rules apply in all the Canary Islands!

-So masks are manadatory in Tenerife, Gran Canaria, Lanzarote, Fuerteventura, La Gomera, La Palma, El Hierro and La Graciosa in all circumstances when a 1.5 meters safety distance can't be maintained!
+So masks are manadatory in Tenerife, Gran Canaria, Lanzarote, Fuerteventura, La Gomera, La Palmas, El Hierro and La Graciosa in all circumstances when a 1.5 meters safety distance can't be maintained!

 The Governing Council has decided in its session on Thursday, July 16, that the monitoring of current regulations will be intensified, that is, controls and surveillance will be increased so that the currently approved regulations are met.